Are you or someone you know diabetic suffering from a foot injury, poor blood circulation, or generally uncomfortable feet?

 Diabetic socks should be non-constricting, loose, and super stretchy.
 If they are tight, they can inhibit circulation, worsening the situation for those who suffer from circulatory problems.

 Diabetic socks are made from the finest texture fabric that feels very soft against the skin.
-One of the best choices is the bamboo fibers, which reduces rough abrasion and the force inserted on the skin.
+One of the best choices is the bamboo fibres, which reduces rough abrasion and the force inserted on the skin.

 They should have extra padding and cushioning to prevent injury to the sensitive areas and increase comfort.
 The extra padding is usually at the bottom of the socks, at the heel and around the toes.
-These are the areas that need the most protection because they are prone to most shock forces.
+These are the areas that need the most protection because they are prone to the most shock forces.

 Dry feet help to prevent skin infections and keep the feet comfortable for more extended periods.
 Most socks incorporate a unique yarn that comes with advanced technology for a healthy foot.
 Most of the socks for diabetic people are made from synthetic yarns like polyester and nylon, which are able to remove moisture from the socks to keep them dry.